Causal Collaborative Filtering: Experiments

 \subsubsection{\textbf{Difference between Heuristic Rules}}

-According to the performance shown in Table \ref{tab:performance}, the CCF framework has the ability to improve the performance of a base recommendation model.
-How to generate counterfactual examples plays an important role here.
-In this section, we focus on the discrete versions of our framework and discuss the effect of different heuristic rules.

-We have three types of heuristic rules in Table \ref{tab:heuristic_rules}, including the Keep One (K1), Delete One (D1) and Replace One (R1).
-Besides, the R1 rule has two variations---R1-random and R1-nearest.
-Among the heuristic rules, the K1 and D1 rules generate much fewer number of counterfactual histories than R1, because K1 and D1 are limited by the number of interactions in the user's real history, while the R1 rule can replace each interacted item with a great number of possible items in the space, thus creating many counterfactual histories.
-As a result, it is more difficult for K1 and D1 to get qualified counterfactual examples in the selection process when $k$ is small, where $k$ is the top-$k$ selection threshold introduced in Section \ref{sec:select}.
+In this section, we focus on the discrete versions of CCF and discuss the effect of different heuristic rules.
+Among the heuristic rules in Table \ref{tab:heuristic_rules}, K1 and D1 generate much fewer counterfactual histories than R1, because K1 and D1 are limited by the number of interactions in the user's real history, while R1 can replace each interacted item with a large number of possible items.
+As a result, it is more difficult for K1 and D1 to get satisfied counterfactual examples in the selection process when $k$ is small, where $k$ is the top-$k$ selection threshold introduced in Section \ref{sec:select}.
 Considering the difficulty of generating qualified counterfactual examples, the R1 rules are intuitively better than D1 and K1.
 This is consistent with the experimental results.
-Crossing all models and datasets in Table \ref{tab:performance}, we see that the R1 rule is more likely to get better performance compared with other rules.
-Summarizing the numbers in Table \ref{tab:performance}, among the 2 (measures) $\times$ 4 (datasets) $\times$ 6 (models) = 48 cases, K1 achieves 35 positive improvement cases out of 48, D1 achieves 41 out of 48, R1-nearest achieves 45 out of 48, and R1-random achieves 41 out of 48.
-Overall, all heuristic rules have the potential to improve a base recommendation algorithm, and the key to choose a heuristic rule is what practical meaning of the counterfactual examples is required in the system.

-Among the heuristic rules, R1 and D1 only change one item in the history, while K1 changes many items since only one item is kept.
-As a result, D1 and R1 apply minimal changes to the history in terms of the number of items, while K1 applies a relatively more significant change.
-However, according to Table \ref{tab:performance}, K1 is still able to improve the performance in most cases.
-This benefit is brought by the selection process after the counterfactual examples are generated.
-We will discuss about it in the next subsection.